aaaaaa123456789/bsp/specification.md

 readbyte #variable
 readhalfword #variable
 readword #variable

+getfilebyte #variable
+getfilehalfword #variable
+getfileword #variable
 ```

-These instructions read a value from the file buffer, located at the position given by the current file pointer.
-The
+These first group of instructions read a value from the file buffer, located at the position given by the current file
-current file pointer itself is incremented by the size of the value read (1, 2 or 4) after reading the value, unless it
+pointer.
+The current file pointer itself is incremented by the size of the value read (1, 2 or 4) after reading the
-is in locked state.
+value, unless it is in locked state.
 Halfwords and words are read in little-endian form.

+The instructions in the second group perform the same task as their counterparts in the first group, but they don't
+update the current file pointer after reading, regardless of whether it is in locked or unlocked state.

 It is a fatal error to attempt to read beyond the end of the file buffer.